TokenEngineeringCommunity/website/docs/academy-welcome.md

 **Location:** online course, live
 **Number of participants:** up to 30

-This course is going to take place in March/April 2021.
+This course is going to take place in April 2021.
 In case you are interested in taking part, please register here, and we’ll inform you once the course is live: https://forms.gle/jK8AxoqqDkcGQdB59

 ## Introduction to Token Engineering